wenshan1/docker-light-baseimage/README.md

 So we have a container with two process supervised by runit running in our container!

+### Run extra command

+This image provide several command line options to run commands at diferent time of container lifecycle.
+But the simplest way to run an extra command is :

+    docker run osixia/light-baseimage:1.3.3 -- /bin/sh -c "echo Hi!"

+Please refer to [Run command line options](#run-command-line-options) for more information.

 ## Images Based On Light-Baseimage